Skip to Content

 If you curl up on your side each night, a soft to medium mattress is a good place to start, as your hips and shoulders can sink in slightly to relieve the pressure on your joints.
 Both memory foam or hybrid mattresses are good for this, but if you suffer from allergies, stick to memory foam as it’s hypoallergenic.

-If, like us, you still haven’t got your WFH set-up quite right yet and have suffered from back pain as a result, memory foam is your go-to.
+If you've been known to have suffered with the occasional back pain memory foam is your go-to.
 They aren’t the most breathable though, so if you tend to toss and turn, a hybrid may be more your style.

 Sleep like a starfish every night?
 A firm mattress is the ultimate for dozing off face down, as it keeps your body supported.
 You’ll need a pocket spring or hybrid design.